monkeydom/ObjectiveTOML/README.md

 # ObjectiveTOML

-ObjectiveTOML is a clean and nice Objective-C API read wand write [TOML](https://github.com/toml-lang/toml) files.
+ObjectiveTOML is a clean and nice Objective-C API to read and write [TOML](https://github.com/toml-lang/toml) files.
 It is utilizing [cpptoml](https://github.com/skystrife/cpptoml) and therefore on par with its TOML compliance.
 At time of writing this is [TOML 0.5.0](https://github.com/toml-lang/toml/blob/master/versions/en/toml-v0.5.0.md)

-The main project is a small command line utility to convert between TOML, JSON and the xml and binary plist format on macOS.
+The main target is a small command line utility `tomlutil` to convert between TOML, JSON and the xml and binary plist format on macOS.
+To use the API in your app it should be enough to snapshot the .h and .mm files of the project to your project.

-The API is aligned with `NSJSONSerialization`.
+The API is aligned with `NSJSONSerialization`:

 ```objectivec
 #import "LMPTOMLSerialization.h"